astronomer/docs/astro/set-up-scim-provisioning.md

 2. In the Cloud UI, click Astronomer logo in the upper left corner to open your Organization page.
 Then, click **Settings** > **Authentication**.
 3. In the **Advanced Settings** menu, click **Edit Settings**, then click the **SCIM integration** toggle to on.
 4. Copy the **SCIM Integration URL** that appears.
-5. In the Azure AD management dashboard, click **Provisioning** and configure the following values:
+5. In the Azure AD management dashboard, [create a new enterprise application](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/add-application-portal#add-an-enterprise-application).
+6. In the menu for your new application, click **Provisioning** and configure the following values:

     - **Provisioning mode**: Set to **Automatic**.
     - **Admin Credentials** > **Tenant URL**: Enter the SCIM integration URL that you copied from the Cloud UI.